Tpjazz12/Disneyland-Analyzing-Project/README.md

 | Macro avg | 0.34      | 0.37   | 0.13     | 8005    |
 | Weighted avg | 0.64   | 0.12   | 0.08     | 8005    |

+### Conclusions
+* From the table, we csn draw to this conclusion:
+  * The VADER and TextBlob based model performed significantly better than the Hugging Face based model.
+The VADER and TextBlob model achieved an accuracy of 0.68, while the Hugging Face model had an accuracy of 0.12.
+  * The VADER and TextBlob based model's performance in classifying negative and positive sentiments was quite good, with a precision of 0.34 and 0.92, respectively.
+However, its performance in identifying neutral sentiment was relatively lower, with a precision of 0.20.
+  * The Hugging Face model struggled to classify positive sentiment, as indicated by the low precision and F1-score.
+This model might not be well-suited for this specific dataset or problem.
+ *  The EDA and word clouds provided valuable insights into the dataset, such as the most common words used in each rating category.
+This information could potentially help improve the sentiment analysis models by incorporating more domain-specific knowledge or refining the feature extraction process.
+* The VADER and TextBlob based model performed significantly better for this specific dataset.
+Future work could involve refining the Hugging Face model, exploring other machine learning algorithms, or incorporating more domain-specific knowledge to further improve sentiment analysis performance.

+### Future Work
+* Experiment with other classification algorithms such as Random Forest or SVM to improve the sentiment classification.
+* Perform a more comprehensive feature engineering process to identify other potentially informative features for sentiment classification.
+* Explore more advanced deep learning models, such as BERT, to perform sentiment analysis directly on the text data.